Electrodynamic Power Architectures for IoT:

 Operational Constraints

-Correct evaluation requires precise definition of the device boundary, identification of all relevant energy pathways at that boundary, and measurement of input versus output at the system level — not at individual internal nodes.
+Correct evaluation requires precise definition of the system boundary, identification of all energy pathways crossing that boundary, and measurement at the system level rather than at individual internal nodes.

-• All relevant energy pathways at the defined system boundary must be identified and accounted for before evaluation
+- All energy pathways crossing that boundary must be identified and accounted for before evaluation

-• v·i measurement at the system boundary, not at internal nodes
+- Measurement is taken at the system boundary (true-RMS v·i), not at internal nodes

 Industrial Relevance